sam-almighty/Activity-Tracker-with-LogDNA/monitor_events.md

 {:note: .note}

-# Monitoring activity in your account
+# Monitoring activity
 {: #monitor_events}

-You can monitor activity in your account through the {{site.data.keyword.at_full_notm}} web UI.
+You can monitor activity in your account through the {{site.data.keyword.at_full_notm}} web UI by using views, dashboards, and screens.
 You can also export sets of events to analyze them in a different context.
+You can be notified if specific events are generated in your account.
 {:shortdesc}

 There is 1 instance of the {{site.data.keyword.at_full_notm}} service per location.
 Therefore, to monitor activity in your account, you might need to view and analyze events through different {{site.data.keyword.at_full_notm}} instances.